dsl-logo

 • Gambling and gaming

 You use a rewards credit card the same way you would with a normal credit card.
 Remember to verify your eligibility for earning points on your purchases before using your card, and always repay your balance in full to avoid interest charges.
-Alternatively there are charge cards offering rewards that do not come with interest charges, but the balance must be cleared in full each month.

 Rewards credit cards often include higher annual fees than other cards.
 This is relative to the number of features and benefits they offer.
-In simple terms the annual fee is the cost of the rewards and features.
+In simple terms, the annual fee is the cost of the rewards and features.
 For example, for a credit card with free airport lounge passes, there is a cost to the credit card company for offering this.

 The rewards program you join will largely depend on the card issuer you choose to apply with.
 Banks will often have a range of rewards program options, including their own program and partner programs most commonly those run by Australia's major airlines: